 A: There are two things a student will see upon successful survey submission.
-First, when they hit the "submit survey" button at the end of the survey, one of the following messages will be displayed in their web browser window.
+First, when they hit the "submit survey" button at the end of the survey, a completion message will be displayed in their browser.

 If the school is not offering an incentive, the students' web browser will display this message: